ljsinclair/featurebase-docs/docs/community/com-config/com-config-authentication.md

 grand_parent: Community
 ---

-You can enable TLS authentication for FeatureBase Community via command-line instructions.
+You can enable TLS authentication for FeatureBase Community by adding values to `/<featurebase-install-directory/featurebase.conf`.

-To enable authentication and authorization in FeatureBase, add the following lines to your `featurebase.conf`

-Enable TLS authentication to FeatureBase by adding authentication flags to the `featurebase.conf` file.

 ## Before you begin

 * {% include /com-install/com-install-before-begin.md %}
 * [Generate an authentication key](/docs/community/com-config/com-config-auth-key)

-## Where are settings added?

-`/featurebase-install-directory/featurebase.conf`

 ## Authentication settings